Joehoel/combell-php-sdk/README.md

 Unofficial PHP SDK for the Combell v2 API, built on Saloon v3.
 It handles HMAC authentication and exposes typed resources and DTOs for a clean developer experience.

-This package takes https://github.com/combell/combell-api as a base and inspiration—many thanks to the Combell team for building and sharing such a solid platform.

 ## Installation

 You can install the package via composer: